geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 Holly is now going to test whether users can be prohibited from downloading Microsoft 365 Apps for enterprise if an admin such as herself turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users.<br/>

 1. Switch back the Domain Controller VM (**LON-DC1**).
-You should still be logged into Microsoft 365 as Holly Spencer, Adatum’s Enterprise Administrator.
+You should still be logged into Microsoft 365 as Holly Dickson, Adatum’s Enterprise Administrator.

 2. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the left-hand navigation pane.
 Select **Settings**, and then within the group, select **Org Settings**.